jopemachine/awesome-stars/README.md

 ## Rust

+- [slint-ui/slint](https://github.com/slint-ui/slint) - Slint is a declarative GUI toolkit to build native user interfaces for applications that are written in Rust, C++, or JavaScript.
 - [wez/wezterm](https://github.com/wez/wezterm) - A GPU-accelerated cross-platform terminal emulator and multiplexer written by @wez and implemented in Rust
 - [zurawiki/gptcommit](https://github.com/zurawiki/gptcommit) - A git prepare-commit-msg hook for authoring commit messages with GPT-3.
 - [seanmonstar/warp](https://github.com/seanmonstar/warp) - A super-easy, composable, web server framework for warp speeds.